 So what does all this mean?
 When it comes down to it, it’s up to you to learn how to identify junk clinical trials from legitimate science.

-4 Easy Steps for Spotting a Less-than-Stellar Clinical Study
+4 Easy Steps for Spotting a Fake Clinical Study

 The next time you’re reviewing a clinical study related to a nutritional supplement or anti-aging product, use these actionable tips to help you figure out if it’s legitimate or fake.

-Step 1: Who Conducted & Funded the Study?
+Step 1: Who Conducted and Funded the Study?

 At the top of any legitimate clinical study (all examples below were taken from the National Institutes of Health’s PubMed), you’ll find the date the clinical study was conducted, who conducted it, and often who funded it (such as a research institution or a company).